 Krisha Kinnersley, Les Roches staff

 Planning a holiday to England?
 Try something different and get in touch with nature on the Isles of Scilly.
 This archipelago of tiny islands is just off the rugged coast of Cornwall.
-On the south-westerly edge of the Isles of Scilly, the island of St. Agnes is totally unspoiled and astonishingly peaceful.
+On the south-westerly edge of the Isles of Scilly, the island of St. (Alprazolam) Agnes is totally unspoiled and astonishingly peaceful.
 Only 82 people call this little place home.
 Here, you can explore wild beaches, hidden coves and island life.
 With turquoise waters and golf carts for transportation, it’s a world away from the typical British landscapes.

 Paul Charles, Les Roches staff